KirillSavenkov/AccountService/README.md

 - Test client application.
 Optional.
 Is to be installed on client machine.
 Simulates group of clients sending requests to server at once.
 Allows to test server under high loading.

+File AccountService.pdf is report about testing in Russian.

 Folder ServerSource contains source of application for server.

 Folder ClientSource contains source of application for client and test client.